-GoodGrid is a Program developed by AusNet Services that seeks to educate and engage residential and small business customers to manage your energy use during high demand, or ‘peak’ periods.
-By doing this, you can help ensure the grid continues to work reliably during peaks – and cut your power bills as well.
+GoodGrid is a Program developed by AusNet Services that seeks to educate and engage residential and small business customers to manage their energy use during high demand, or ‘peak’ periods.
+RACV are supporting AusNet Services to offer this program to their customers in selected postcodes in key areas.
+By participating, you can help ensure that grid continues to work reliably during peaks – and cut your power bills too.

-This summer, the Program is open to 1,000 customers within six postcode areas serviced by our electricity network.
+This summer, the Program is open to 1,000 customers within ten postcode areas serviced by our electricity network.

 The GoodGrid Program will run from 1 December to 31 March.
 We expect there will be between five and eight GoodGrid Events during this time.
 GoodGrid Events will be four hours long, usually in the afternoon and early evening.